SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 </tbody>
 </table>

+{{< c8y-admon-info >}}
-> **Info:** The {{< product-c8y-iot >}} platform stores the credentials for a device owner associated with a particular device.
+The {{< product-c8y-iot >}} platform stores the credentials for a device owner associated with a particular device.
 Hence, if you delete a device while the device owner is not deleted and the same CSV file is used again for bulk registration, then the platform no longer considers it as a unique credential and throws an error.
 To resolve this either use new credentials or a new ID for the device.
 The other way to resolve this is to delete the credentials from the device credentials options under management.
+{{< /c8y-admon-info >}}

 Upon upload of the CSV file in {{< product-c8y-iot >}} we should see that our "nosec_device" device has been created.